 Missouri's gambling laws are governed by two primary statutory frameworks: Chapter 572 of the Missouri Revised Statutes (criminal gambling provisions) and Chapter 313 (the Missouri Riverboat Gambling Act).
 Under § 572.010, gambling is defined as staking or risking something of value upon an agreement or understanding that the person will receive something of value in the event of a certain outcome.
 Sweepstakes casinos, which provide free virtual currency and offer no-purchase-necessary entry, do not involve staking something of value and therefore fall outside this definition.

 Missouri authorized riverboat casino gambling in 1992, and the state now has 13 licensed casinos operating in designated areas along the Missouri and Mississippi rivers.
 The "riverboat" requirement has been significantly liberalized - most Missouri casinos are now effectively land-based structures built on moats or artificial waterways.
-The Missouri Gaming Commission (MGC) is a robust regulatory body overseeing all aspects of casino operations, including licensing, compliance, and responsible gambling programs.
+The Missouri Gaming Commission (MGC) is the regulatory body overseeing all aspects of casino operations, including licensing, compliance, and responsible gambling programs.
 Missouri also operates a state lottery (since 1986) and authorized sports betting through a 2024 ballot initiative.

 The Missouri Gaming Commission's regulatory authority is limited to licensed riverboat casinos and sports betting operators.
 The commission has not asserted jurisdiction over sweepstakes casinos or issued guidance classifying them as gambling.
 Missouri legislators have periodically introduced bills related to online gaming, but none have specifically targeted sweepstakes casinos.
 The state's approach to gambling regulation has generally been pragmatic and revenue-focused, making a sweepstakes-specific ban unlikely in the near term.